 - A registered club or organization whose registered status has been canceled due to disciplinary violations may not re-register for a period of at least four months following the date of such cancellation.
 The cancellation is effective College wide.

-Associate Vice President for Enrollment Management and Student Success
+Contact: Thomasinia Ortiz-Gallegos, Associate Vice President for Student Success